 The answer is a 3-pronged strategy that involves data, analytics, and action.

 Moving Beyond Employee Engagement Data

 Employee engagement has dominated the talent management headlines for a good part of the last 2 decades.
 And many organizations actively collect leadership assessment data that can be directly linked to employee engagement.

-“But it’s time to move beyond just measuring employee engagement,” says Cheryl Flink, group director of Leadership Research & Analytics at CCL.
+“But it’s time to move beyond just measuring employee engagement,” says Cheryl Flink head of our leadership analytics practice.
 “The most successful organizations look at that data in conjunction with desired business outcomes.
 For example, how does a management competency for setting clear goals and direction align with a team’s understanding of the corporate mission?”